-About St. James Catholic Church
+About St. James the Apostle Catholic Church

 Upon this Rock, I will build my church (Mt.
 16:18) is the foundational biblical text of the Roman Catholic Church on the institution of Papacy, the supreme jurisdiction and ministry of the pope as shepherd of the whole Church.
 As successor of Peter, and therefore Bishop of Rome and Vicar of Christ, the pope is the perpetual and visible principle of unity in faith and communion in the Church.